collecting sap in the hills of Vermont

 What is Fancy Maple Syrup?

-Prior to 2014, Golden & Delicate maple syrup was officially known as Vermont Fancy maple syrup.
-With a light transmittance of at least 75%, Gol...
+Prior to 2015, Golden & Delicate maple syrup was officially known as Vermont Fancy maple syrup.
+To this day, any old-time Vermonter will call t...

 Sweetening the pans during maple syrup sugaring season